Choosing a Murphy Bed

 Unlike its counterparts on the market, the Lori Bed’s design allows for high quality at an economical price point without cumbersome metal springs or pistons.
 The inventor of the bed, Lori Moore, found that designing out the metal lifting mechanism eliminates one of the biggest costs.

-Instead of using the force of springs or pistons, the Lori Bed can be lifted and lowered by hand using your and your lifting partner's strength.
-And as a result of this new design, the company was able to pass that savings on to the customer.
+Instead of using the force of springs or pistons, the YouLift Bed can be lifted and lowered by hand, utilizing the strength of both you and your lifting partner.
+And as a result of this new design, the company was able to pass those savings on to the customer.
 This makes modern Murphy beds different from their first versions.

 Some things haven’t changed.
 Even back then, many Murphy beds didn’t require a box spring, and most still don’t.
 The mattress rests on a platform and is secured by elastic straps or a metal bar to prevent sagging when it's in the closed position.
 Not having to purchase a box spring is another cost-saving advantage of this hidden bed.